 A: You can be career-ready anywhere between 3 weeks to about 3 months.
-For more, read How Long Does Truck Driver Training Take?
+For more in-depth information read How Long Does Truck Driver Training Take?

 Q: How much can a truck driver expect to earn in his or her first year?

 A: The Bureau of Labor Statistics reports that in 2022, the lowest ten percent of truck drivers (which can generally be interpreted as entry-level drivers) earned an average pay of $35,300.
 Although this figure may refer to newer drivers, because drivers are typically paid by the mile, it can also mean those tallied drove less less miles than a full time truck driver.
-The average annual pay for professional drivers in 2019 was $46,850.
-The highest 10 percent earned more than $66,840.
-An entry level position should pay somewhere between the low and average rates.
+The average annual pay for professional drivers in 2022 was $53,090.
+An entry-level position should pay somewhere between the lower and average annual rates.

 For more about what you can make as you gain experience, read about the Highest Paying Truck Driving Jobs.

-TIP: It’s important to remember that in your first year, your income will reflect entry level pay, but that’s OK!
-Think of it as your foundation—your time to learn, adapt, and gain accident-free miles and experience.
-Most seasoned drivers recommend sticking with one company for your first year even if your income is less than you’d hoped.
-Once you have one year of experience under your belt, your earnings will increase significantly.
+TIP: It’s important to remember that in your first year, your income will reflect closer to entry-level pay, but that’s okay!
+Think of it as your foundation — your time to learn, adapt, and gain accident-free miles and experience.
+Most seasoned drivers recommend sticking with one company for your first year even if your income is less than you would have expected.
+Once you have one year of experience under your belt, your earnings tend to increase significantly.

 Q: How many hours a week can you expect to drive?

-A: An entry level driver can expect to work 40+ hours per week.
+A: An entry-level driver can expect to work 40+ hours per week.
 Some experienced drivers recommend planning for a 70-hour work week.
-While a 70-hour week is unlikely for everyone, it’s still good to be mentally prepared for long hours.
+While a 70-hour week is unlikely for everyone, it’s still good to be mentally prepared for the long hours.
 At the end of the day, the more you drive, the more you earn.

 Q: What is it really like to sleep in a semi-truck sleeper?